-Members of the public may address ISCOTT members on matters that are within ISCOTT purview and are not on today’s agenda.
+Members of the public may address ISCOTT members on matters that are within ISCOTT’s purview and are not on today’s agenda.

-4. Residential Permit Parking Extension – Area “L”
+4. Delong Street, south of Santa Cruz - Residential Permit Parking Extension

-DPT recommends a public hearing to consider extending Area "L" to include Wood Street, both sides, between Geary Boulevard and Lupine Street (unit block) with a 2-hour time limit, 8 AM to 6 PM, Monday through Friday.
+DPT recommends a public hearing to consider extending Area "B" to include DeLong Street, west side, from Santa Cruz Avenue to the Daly City border (1‑1/2blocks) with a 2-hour time limit, 9 AM to 5 PM, Monday through Friday.

-5. Residential Permit Parking Extensions – Area “S”
+5. Prado, Cervantes, Avila - Residential Permit Parking - Extension

 1. Temporary Street Closures

 A. Mangels Street between Hazelwood and Valdez Streets